Turkey Hunting Regulations

 Spring Gobbler Survey

 The Division of Natural Resources conducts an annual Spring Gobbler Survey.
-Spring turkey hunters interested in participating in the survey should contact Mary Elliott at:
+Spring turkey hunters interested in participating in the survey should contact WVDNR at:

 Youth Spring Gobbler Season

-A special two-day youth spring gobbler season will be held on Saturday and Sunday, April 15 and 16, 2023.
-Class Q/QQ and Class XS license holders are not eligible.
+A special two-day youth spring gobbler season will be held on Saturday and Sunday, April 19 and 20, 2025.
+Class Q and Class XS license holders are not eligible.

-The bag limit is one bearded turkey, and the harvested bird will count toward the hunter’s annual bag limit.
+The daily bag limit for the youth spring wild turkey season is one bearded turkey and the possession limit for the youth spring wild turkey season is two bearded turkeys, which does count as part of the annual turkey bag limit.
 Only shotguns, bows or crossbows with arrows or bolts equipped with a point having at least two sharp-cutting edges measuring in excess of 3/4 inch wide are legal.

 Youth hunters: